Event of the mubahala: Etymology

-The word mubahala (مُبَاهَلَة) is derived from the root verb bahala, which means 'to curse', while the noun al-bahl can mean either 'the curse' or a scarcity of water.
+The word mubahala (مُبَاهَلَة) is derived from the Semitic root ب ه ل (B-H-L), meaning 'to curse', while the noun al-bahl can mean either 'the curse' or a scarcity of water.
 The word mubahala can also mean 'withdrawing mercy from one who lies or engages in falsehood'.
 The act of mubahala (lit. 'mutual imprecation, curse') thus involves swearing a conditional curse, for instance, "May I be cursed if...," together with a purifying oath.
 As a last resort, mubahala remains a lawful option to resolve disputes in Islamic jurisprudence (fiqh).